Audiometry and GDPR

 The legal requirement for individual employees to attend and to co-operate with the audiometric test process, including the historical health data and results, remains in place and is not superseded by GDPR.

-Limiting the health data gathered in audiometric testing
+Limiting the health data gathered in audiometry at work

 - For a workplace hearing test where referrals are via employee to the employee's GP (which is most hearing testing programmes) with the employer overseeing it, the employee's home address is absolutely not needed and now not allowed to be collected and retained.
 In these cases the technician conducting the audiometric test tells the employee to see their GP and gives them a letter to take, and the employer may then oversee the referral to ensure they go and to implement any recommendations arising from it.
 In this case the employee's home address is excess data as it is not needed to be collected by the screening company in any step of the process.